colonyengine/colony/README.md

 A component based game engine written in Common Lisp for modern OpenGL (4.3+).

-NOTE: This engine is still in construction, however, it is almost ready for game making.
-The developers (psilord and mfiano) hang out in #bufferswap on freenode, and sometimes #lispgames on freenode.
-Stop by if you want to help or see how to run what we currently have, or just to say hello.
+NOTE: This engine is still in construction--but is far enough that certain simple classes of games can be made with it.
+The developers (`psilord`, `mfiano`, `|3b|`, and `jgl`) hang out in #bufferswap on freenode, and sometimes
+#lispgames on freenode.
+Stop by if you want to help or see how to run what we
+currently have, or just to say hello.

 ## Overview